LoopKit/loopdocs/docs/gh-actions/gh-deploy.md

 * Allow automatic build and upload to *TestFlight*
 * [Disable automatic installation](#disable-automatic-install-from-testflight) on phone from *TestFlight*

 If you are running the development code, you may prefer to turn off the automatic update, but keep the automatic build.
-To read more about modifying automatic update and build options, please read [Modify Automatic Building](gh-update.md#modify-automatic-building).
+To read more about modifying automatic update and build options, please read [Modify Automatic Building](automatic.md#modify-automatic-building){: target="_blank" }.

 ## Disable Automatic Install from *TestFlight*